mpa-mxiang/drive-web/README.md

 ### Usage

-To open the project, use yout prefered explorer and open the index.html file.
-Or, you can right click the index.html file to open in the live server with the localhost.
+To open the project, use 'npm run' to see the project.

 ### Deployment